awslabs/duvet/design/lcov-parser/decisions.md

 **Chosen: Option B.** Bugs migrate to the glue; the type change makes the glue smaller.
 Normative in [spec.md §3](spec.md#da-record-syntax) (`<line>` bounded by u64).

+---

+## Decision 9: Near-misses of structural keywords are hard errors {#decision-9}

+**Context:** Decision 4 ignores unrecognized record types for forward compatibility, but the original spec never defined *record* or *recognition*, so "unrecognized" silently included *near-misses* of the two structural keywords: `end_of_record ` (trailing space), `end_of_recordX`, `DA1,2` (missing `:`), `DA 4,1`.
+For `end_of_record` the failure is structural corruption: the block stays open, subsequent `DA` records fold into the previous file (if the next block names the same file the counts merge silently), and the eventual error at the next `SF:` points at the wrong line with a misleading message.
+For `DA`, coverage silently vanishes despite §3's "MUST reject a `DA` record whose payload does not conform."

+A survey of the ecosystem (geninfo man page; lcov 1.16 and 2.x readers; the Rust `lcov` crate; JS `lcov-parse`; producers geninfo, llvm-cov, grcov, coverage.py, istanbul) found: every producer emits the exact spelling with no trailing whitespace; lcov 2.x itself treats a non-matching line as a fatal `format` error by default; the Rust crate hard-errors on both near-misses; and **no implementation anywhere leaves the block open on `end_of_record `** — the current silent-skip was unique to duvet and strictly worse than every reference behavior.

+### Option A: Keep uniform ignore semantics for every unrecognized line

+- Pro: One rule, no special cases; maximally lenient.
+- Con: The failure mode is silent data corruption in exactly the two record types the parser's output depends on, and no ecosystem implementation shares this behavior.

+### Option B: Normalize like lcov 2.x (strip trailing whitespace, then match)

+- Pro: Accepts hand-edited files the way the reference reader does.
+- Con: Accepting `end_of_record ` is untested surface no producer emits —
+  the same argument that pinned the §3 digit grammar.
+Does nothing for `DA1,2`, which lcov 2.x rejects anyway.

+### Option C: Hard-error on records that begin with `DA` or `end_of_record`
+but are not exact matches

+- Pro: Converts silent corruption into a diagnostic naming the offending line; consistent with §3's "the grammar pins exactly what is accepted";
+  matches or is stricter than every surveyed reader, and breaks no known producer.
+- Con: A future LCOV record type whose keyword extends `DA` or `end_of_record` would be rejected.
+No such keyword exists in any known producer (`TN`, `SF`, `FN`, `FNDA`, `FNF`, `FNH`, `FNL`, `FNA`, `DA`, `BRDA`, `BRF`, `BRH`, `LF`, `LH`, `VER`); if one appears, extend by decision.

+**Chosen: Option C.** Recognition is defined in [spec.md §1](spec.md#scope) (a record is a line; recognition is exact, case-sensitive match), and the rejections are normative in [spec.md §2](spec.md#record-consumption).
+Genuinely different keywords (`DX:`, `VER:`, `#comment` lines from geninfo's `--comment` flag, whitespace-indented records) remain ignored under Decision 4.